KevinFasusi/supplychainpy/docs/quickstart.rst

 Overview
 --------

 Supplychainpy is a Python library for supply chain analysis, modeling and simulation.
-Using the supplychainpy with popular data analysis libraries and tools such as Xlwings or Data Nitro (for Excel spreadsheet applications), Pandas, NumPy, Matplotlib, Ipython and Jupyters makes for a powerful supply chain data analysis toolchain.
+Using supplychainpy with popular data analysis libraries and tools such as Xlwings or Data Nitro (for Excel spreadsheet applications), Pandas, NumPy, Matplotlib, Ipython and Jupyters makes for a powerful supply chain data analysis toolchain.